MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/testing-strategy-run-tests.md

 ﻿---
 title: Run the tests for your Dynamics 365 solution
-description: Learn how to execute and track your tests throughout your Dynamics 365 implementation project. ms.date: 01/23/2024 ms.topic: conceptual
+description: Learn how to execute and track your tests throughout your Dynamics 365 implementation project, including an outline on communicating test plans for test cycles. ms.date: 01/23/2024 ms.topic: conceptual
 author: edupont04